If you pick up a bread box at a thrift store or garage sale that's seen better days or is just not your style, why not refurbish it?

 Before you begin refurbishing the bread box, take it apart and clean it thoroughly.
 To take the bread box apart, look for the screws that are holding it together.
-Mine had two screws on each side of the door and three holding each of the knobs in place (one per knob).
-If your bread box has a top drawer for storage, also remove it and set aside.
+Ours has two screws on each side of the door and three holding each of the knobs in place (one per knob).
+If your bread box has a top drawer for storage, also remove it and set it aside.

-Be sure to thoroughly clean each and all pieces to remove any dirt, grime, and odors and wipe the inside and outside of the bread box with a gentle cleaning solution or damp cloth.
+Be sure to thoroughly clean all pieces to remove any dirt, grime, and odors and wipe the inside and outside of the bread box with a gentle cleaning solution or damp cloth.

-- If the knobs or any other hardware on the bread box are made of metal and need cleaning, place the pieces in a bowl with a solution of vinegar and water to remove any dirt or dust buildup.
+If the knobs or any other hardware on the bread box are made of metal and need cleaning, place the pieces in a bowl with a solution of vinegar and water to remove grime.

 - Pour about a cap full of rubbing alcohol onto a cloth rag.